Wellbeing Tips – Physical and Mental Health

 Current advice around hand washing may trigger particular anxieties for some of us.
 Try to keep it in perspective as far as possible, and use it as an opportunity for some self-care and nurturing.
 You could try using some soothing hand cream to give yourself a gentle hand massage.

-Make time for self-care.
-Do something kind for yourself
+Make time for self-care and do something kind for yourself

 It is important to maintain a healthy relationship with yourself as it produces positive feelings and boosts your confidence and self-esteem.
 It also lets you remind yourself that your needs and health are important too.